 Some people (even those who have the complete PS-series) think the PS-3200 is the best of the bunch.
 But in my opinion, it’s the PS-3100 (ok, ok – the PS-3300, too).
 There is no substitute for those resonators, and the envelopes in particular have a characteristic class.
 Sometimes, of course, one VCO per note is not enough, but you simply (nice joke) have to link two PS-3100s … in stereo, to get a sound that will bowl you over!

-The PS-3300 might be the king of modular polyphonics, but in my opinion its smaller brother is easier to handle and still has that sonic power (without a loss of that distinctive character).
-Need some other examples from synth history?
-The low-cost Juno-60 is a great substitute for the Jupiter-8, the CS-60 yields a lot of what we like in the CS-80, … small is beautiful!
+The PS-3300 might be the king of modular polyphonics, but in my opinion its smaller brother is easier to handle and still has most of that sonic power (without a loss of that distinctive character).
+Need some other “small is beautiful” examples from synth history?
+The Roland Juno-60 is a serious substitute for the Jupiter-8, the CS-60 yields a lot of what we like in the CS-80, … !

 What makes the PS-3100 so special?

 Well, nearly everything about this instrument is extraordinary.
 But still there is a “mainly”, and that is it’s …

 Polyphony: there are very few fully-polyphonic instruments other than the Polymoog.
 This is one of them!
 A 48-note polyphonic, patchable synthesizer!
 No danger of harmonies being cut off when you play long pads.
 Harmonic pile-ups of 12, 14 or more notes are no problem and give you a powerful, unique sound.
 Clusters of up to 48 tones are really no problem!

 And by the way: the single VCO per note doesn’t mean the PS-3100 is a toy!
 I know few synths that sound that rich, organic and earthy.